wyphan/internet-reference/Internet Slang and Emoticons.md

 :---------|:----------------|:-------
-dump      |                 | Sell, often in panic hodl      |                 | "Hold!" (as opposed to "sell") moon      |                 | Where the value of cryptocurrency is headed pump      |                 | Buy, often to deliberately inflate price pumpdump  |                 | What whales do
+dump      |                 | Sell, often in panic hodl      |                 | "Hold!" (as opposed to "sell") merge     | Ethereum 2.0    | Ethereum's transition from proof-of-work to proof-of-stake moon      |                 | Where the value of cryptocurrency is headed pump      |                 | Buy, often to deliberately inflate price pumpdump  |                 | What whales do